Search results for

 QUICK ANSWER

-An APK is the file format Android relies on for installing apps.
-It contains everything needed for installation, so apps can be loaded on your device with or without the Google Play Store.
+An APK is the file format for Android apps, similar to how PPT refers to a PowerPoint file.
+An APK typically contains everything needed for installation, so apps can be loaded on your device with or without the Google Play Store.

 JUMP TO KEY SECTIONS